-I’ve seen people lose weight in an 8 or 12 week program, and then not feel ready to make lasting behaviour change and wanting to go back to their old ways.
+I’ve seen people lose weight in an 8 or 12-week program, and then not feel ready to make lasting behaviour change and want to go back to their old ways.

 I have seen people get study completed and get everything ready to set up a business, and then back away from it because they lack the confidence in themselves or their knowledge of this skill to start the ball rolling.

-Any sort of change into a new direction requires you to change your identity.
+Any sort of change in a new direction requires you to change your identity.
 This isn’t an overnight thing.

 The first critical step to changing your identity is developing the belief that you can become a different sort of person.

 This is a hard step, but a very important one.
 This belief in your ability to become successful is required to find the motivation to get started and to persist, even when things are hard.